Jiawen-Zhang/jiawen-zhang.github.io/_posts/2019-06-25-JZLocationConverter.md

     }
 ```

-You can use your custom borderline as well; consult JackZhou's github page for additional information.
+You can use your custom borderline as well; consult <a href="https://github.com/JackZhouCn">JackZhou's github page</a> for additional information.